Matteas-Eden/github-profile-summary-cards/README.md

 yarn run run [username]
 ```

-:star: This repo just for fun, feel free to contribution! :star:
+:star: Feel free to fork the repo and create a PR!
+All contributions welcome! :star: